GLFos/NLP-Academic-AI/README.md

 Excel compatability for summaries and organization of research.

-Pinpointing keywords throughout a document to nail central themes.

 Contextual critcism.
 This is the most complex, but the most exciting aspect of the project.
 The goal is to be able to pinpoint other cited works within a document (especially historical ones) and provide deeper context through dates, country of origin, authorship, and ideologies.
 We hope to bring new insights through research that is openly accessible.